 Are all your departures guaranteed to run?

+Yes, our departures are guaranteed to run.
 If you’re thinking about taking a trip with us, we recommend booking as early as possible.
 We sell out during peak travel times, but we keep smaller groups for off-season departures.
-If you book early enough, we can guarantee that your journey with us will not be cancelled due to a lack of interest.
+If you book early enough, we can guarantee that your journey with us will not be canceled

 Do I need a Trekking Guide?